AnySat: One Earth Observation Model for Many Resolutions, Scales, and Modalities: Experiments

 \subsection{Datasets and Evaluation}

 We present the datasets used for training and evaluation, as well as our evaluation protocol.

 \paragraph{GeoPlex.} As argued by Roscher \etal \cite{roscher_better_2024}, EO models benefit from high-quality, diverse, and curated data rather than extensive but uniform acquisitions.
-We follow this intuition by compiling a collection of five multimodal datasets, each featuring different combinations of modalities, scales, and resolutions.
-Unless specified otherwise, GeoPlex comprises the training sets of the following datasets: \begin{compactitem}
+We follow this principle by compiling a collection of five multimodal datasets, each featuring different combinations of modalities, scales, and resolutions.
+GeoPlex comprises the training sets of the following datasets: \begin{compactitem}

 \item \textbf{TreeSatAI-TS} \cite{ahlswede2022treesatai, astruc2024omnisat}: A forest-centric dataset in Germany with Sentinel-1 \& 2 time series and Very High Resolution (VHR) images at 0.2 m resolution.